Skip to content

 Sign up to receive email updates from Arizona Wanderings

-26 Responses to “Fly Tying: The Simi Seal Bugger”
+26 thoughts on “Fly Tying: The Simi Seal Bugger”

 Ben, you come up with some of the best fly adaptations I’ve seen.
 I’m gonna have to try this because I’ve been looking for a small but effective alternative to the Woolly Bugger.